SelfCareMap

 ✅ Step 5: Listen to Your Body (Some Days, Skip It)

-Cold showers aren’t daily medicine.
-If you’re sick, exhausted, or just had a brutal workout, your system might need warmth and rest, not added stress.
-Recovery isn’t about rigidity — it’s about responsiveness.
+Cold showers aren’t a daily medicine that works the same way every time.
+Your body's needs change based on your sleep, nutrition, and stress levels.
+If you are feeling sick, genuinely exhausted, or just had a brutal workout that left you shaking, your system might need warmth and rest, not added stress.

 Why This Works (Without the Willpower Battle)

-You’re not trying to win a cold-shower endurance contest.
+You’re not trying to win a cold shower endurance contest.
 You’re giving your body a gentle, effective nudge toward better repair and balance.

 That’s the win.